Suboxone Withdrawal Treatment

 The ANR treatment method can be done in a single weekend.
 You do not have to miss work, leave your family and friends, or uproot your entire life to overcome your addiction to Suboxone.
 Thanks to modern medicine, ANR can restore your brain to a state of balance and give you a new lease on life.

-The ANR treatment method is completed at Landmark Hospital in Naples, Florida in under 40 hours – about 5 for the procedure itself and about 30 for pre and post-procedure monitoring.
+The ANR treatment method is completed at Landmark Hospital in Naples, Florida.
+It takes bout 5 hours for the procedure itself and about 30 hours of hospital stay at the ANR unit.

-Once you contact us and are determined to be healthy enough to undergo the ANR procedure, your treatment will be scheduled.
 On the day of your treatment, you will be admitted into the hospital’s ANR unit.
-All patients undergo an evaluation, a lab screening, and a medical exam in order to custom tailor the treatment for best results.
+All patients undergo an evaluation, a lab screening, and a medical exam in order to personalize the treatment for the best results.

 Opioid receptors will be cleansed and blocked using naltrexone, in order to achieve the desired result: endorphin-receptor balance, without the painful side effects which normally accompany opioid withdrawal treatment.
-Sedation is stopped once the physician determines balance has been regained in the brain and the road to recovery will begin as soon as the patient regains consciousness.
+Sedation is stopped once the physician determines balance has been restored in the brain and the recovery will begin as soon as the patient regains consciousness.

 During the recovery time, patients will continue to be closely monitored and encouraged to continue their daily living activities.
 Upon discharge, clients leave with the peace of knowing that they are no longer dependent on Suboxone or any other opioids, and can begin living a life free from fear of relapse or drug cravings.

-The ANR program is designed not just for Suboxone addiction, but for addiction to heroin, fentanyl, methadone, and other opiates.
-ANR addresses the fundamental neuro-pathophysiologic issues caused by opioid and opiate addiction.
+The ANR program is designed not just for Suboxone addiction, but for addiction to heroin, fentanyl, methadone, and any other opiates.
+ANR is effective in all of these cases as it addresses the fundamental neuro-pathophysiologic issues caused by opioid and opiate addiction.

 The ANR method of treatment has been performed hundreds of thousands of times with incredibly positive outcomes.
-Accelerated Neuro-Regulation is the most effective and efficient treatment for dependency and addiction to opioids as well as Suboxone.
+Accelerated Neuro-Regulation is the most effective and efficient treatment for dependency and addiction to opioids, including Suboxone.